DigitalScriptorium/ds-open-refine/instructions/merge-new-data.md

 #### Removing working columns and merging new reconciliations with previous ones in data dictionaries
 10. On the `ds_qid_add` column, facet by selecting `Facet -> Customized facets -> Facet by blank`
 11. Select `FALSE` for applied facet to `ds_qid_add` column
-12. Apply JSON recipe to merge new data values into existing data, remove unnecessary columns, remove whitespace
+12. Apply JSON recipe to merge new data values into existing data, remove unnecessary columns, remove whitespace:
   - for name data: [JSON][merge-clean-name-recon-data]
   - for title data: [JSON][merge-clean-title-recon-data]
   - for all other data: [JSON][merge-clean-other-recon-data]